Cesar Chavez: Forty Acres and public fasts: 1967–1968

 Not long after, Kennedy announced his candidacy to be the Democratic Party's next presidential candidate.
 He asked Chavez to run as a delegate in the California primary.
 Throughout May, Chavez traveled across California, urging farmworkers and registered Democrats to back Kennedy.
 His activism was a contributing factor to Kennedy's victory in that state.
 It was at the victory celebration in Los Angeles, an event attended by Chavez, that Kennedy was assassinated on June 5.
 Chavez then attended Kennedy's New York funeral as a pallbearer.
 Kennedy's assassination came two months after that of Martin Luther King, generating growing concerns among the union that Chavez would also be targeted by those who opposed him.

 In May, Chavez appeared on the Today television show and announced a boycott of all grapes produced in California.
 The boycotters' message was that consumers should avoid buying California grapes so that farmworkers would get better wages and working conditions.
 Supporters across the country picketed stores selling California grapes and disrupted annual meetings of several supermarket chains.
-Chavez hoped that by putting pressure on the supermarkets, they in turn would pressure the grape growers to give in to strikers' demands.
-The growers hired a public relations firm to counteract the boycott, warning stores that if they gave in to the boycott they would soon be faced with similar boycotts for many other products.
+Chavez hoped that by putting pressure on the supermarkets, they would pressure the grape growers to give in to strikers' demands.
+The growers hired a public relations firm to counteract the boycott, warning stores that if they gave in to the boycott, they would soon be faced with similar boycotts for many other products.
 The growers also turned to the newly elected Governor of California, Ronald Reagan, who in turn sought the support of the Teamsters.

 Chavez's back pain worsened and in September 1968 he was hospitalized at O'Connor Hospital in San Jose.
 He followed this with a recuperation stay at St Anthony's Seminary in Santa Barbara.
 He returned home, but finding it too crowded moved in to Forty Acres.
-Due to a donation from the United Auto Workers, the union had erected an office and meeting hall here, with a trailer being used as a medical clinic; it was still far from Chavez's original vision.
+Due to a donation from the United Auto Workers, the union had erected an office and meeting hall there, with a trailer being used as a medical clinic; it was still far from Chavez's original vision.
 He used his image of physical suffering as a tactic in his cause, although some of his inner circle thought his pain to be at least partially psychosomatic.

 By 1968, Chavez was a national celebrity.
 Journalists increasingly approached him for interviews; he granted particularly close access to Peter Matthiessen and Jacques E. Levy, both of whom wrote favorable books about him.
 In July 1969, Chavez's portrait appeared on the front of Time magazine.
 Within the union, personal loyalty to Chavez became increasingly important; tensions between him and Itliong grew.